TrainWeb.org Facebook Page

 The train crossing the Cascade Trestle, the highest bridge on this railroad, at 137 feet above Cascade Creek.

-Looking down the valley and fall colors.
+Looking down the valley and the colours.

 Osier came into view.